 Can I apply for another Temporary Visa if I want to stay longer?

 Once your visa has expired, you’re in New Zealand illegally and therefore you have no right to apply for a visa of any kind.
-You’ll have to leave the country, unless you can get a visa as a special case under section 61, or unless the Immigration and Protection Tribunal lets you stay on humanitarian grounds (see “If you’re here illegally: Understanding your options” in this chapter).
+You’ll have to leave the country, unless you can get a visa as a special case under section 61, or unless the Immigration and Protection Tribunal lets you stay on humanitarian grounds (see: “If you’re here illegally: Understanding your options”).

 Do my partner and children have to apply separately?